DXHeroes/knowledge-base-content/practices/code_review.md

 #Code Review

 ##Short Description
+Code review is an important practice for checking each other's code.
+The reviewers are other developers from the team.
+The goal is to uncover potential mistakes that could slip through testing.

 ##Keywords
+- code
+- pull request
+- quality
+- merge
+- test
+- codebase
+- feedback

 ##What Is a Code Review
-Code review is a software quality assurance practice in which developers check each other’s code.
-Code reviewing saves time and money because the team is able to find potential bugs that can slip undetected through testing.
+Code review is a software quality assurance practice in which developers check each other’s code, most often before merging the code.
+Code reviewing saves time and money - the team is able to find potential bugs that can slip undetected through testing.
+It is more difficult and more expensive to fix bugs in later stages of development.
 It lets the team learn and gain new information and a new point of view.
 It also accelerates the growth of junior developers.

-**The viewers check the code for:**
+**The reviewer checks the code for:**
 - Changes in the code
 - Mistakes or potential mistakes
 - Consistency with the assignment